clesleycode/python-vs-r/Python vs R.md

 cp = sns.color_palette()
 ```

 In this example, we'll be creating a random time series -- here we'll load in the data with pandas.
+You can find the data [here](https://github.com/lesley2958/python-vs-r/blob/master/ts.csv).

 ``` python
 ts = pd.read_csv('./ts.csv')